Guy Ritchie: 2016–present: Aladdin and return to crime films

 On 6 July 2023, it was announced Ritchie would executive produce the ESPN documentary series Gracie, to be directed by Chris Fuller.

 On 11 January 2024, it was announced Ritchie would direct the action adventure film Fountain of Youth, for Skydance Media and Apple Studios, with Natalie Portman, John Krasinski and Domhnall Gleeson set to star and production began in February 2024.
 The film was released on Apple TV+ on 23 May 2025.

 On 28 February 2024, it was announced that Ritchie would serve as director and executive producer alongside Top Boy creator Ronan Bennett on the Ray Donovan spin-off series The Donovans for the streaming service Paramount+.
 By October 9, the project had been retitled The Associates and had been reworked into a standalone series, with Tom Hardy, Helen Mirren, and Pierce Brosnan in final negotiations to star in the project, now called MobLand.
 On 13 May, it was announced Ritchie would write and direct the film Wife & Dog; in November, it was announced the project would star Benedict Cumberbatch, Rosamund Pike, and Anthony Hopkins, with production expected to begin in February 2025.

 On 29 May 2024, it was announced that Ritchie would serve as executive producer and director on the Amazon Prime Video television series Young Sherlock, based on the Young Sherlock Holmes series of young adult novels by Andy Lane.
-On April 30, 2025, it was announced Ritchie would reunite with Gyllenhaal to direct the sequel to Road House, with Will Beall writing the screenplay; however, in July Ritchie exited the film.
+On 30 April 2025 it was announced that Ritchie would reunite with Gyllenhaal to direct the sequel to Road House, with Will Beall writing the screenplay; however, in July Ritchie exited the film.
+On 29 October, it was announced that Ritchie and Statham would reunite on the action thriller Viva La Madness, based on the 2011 novel by J. J. Connolly.